mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 }

 ```
-- To validate the values the user provides when editing or creating `Product` objects, add validation attributes to the `Product` data model class
+- To validate the values the user provides when editing or creating `Product` objects, add validation attributes to the `Product` data model class.

 ```
 using System.ComponentModel.DataAnnotations;